We are updating the systems

 While application processing is on hold:

 We are working with the National ID Centre to investigate the identified risks in order to resume application processing as soon as possible.
-We will provide regular updates on this page – the next one is expected January 2026.
+We will provide regular updates on this page – the next one is expected during February 2026.

 Upon receiving your application and documentation, we will send you an email to confirm receipt of your application.
 Please check your junk mail folder, as our emails sometimes end up there.
 However, no confirmation email will be sent to you for any additional documentation you provide.